Submitting Products FAQ

 This is a company decision.
 The manufacturer or an associate company can apply, but we must be notified of the decision.
-Please check our Terminology section for the definitions and responsibilities of an Applicant, Manufacturer, and Listee.

 Although there are many independent consultants who work with our customers for this purpose, they are not always qualified to answer questions or are not up-to-date on our requirements.
 We encourage new customers to deal directly with their UL engineer or customer service professional.

 However, UL will offer Certified Agency status to agents who successfully complete a specifically developed assessment process.
 These agencies have earned an important credential: “UL Certified Agency status.”

 UL Hong Kong is an affiliate of UL.
 UL Hong Kong, as well as UL’s other Asian affiliates, can directly handle applications for worldwide certifications through our global network.
 Check on our Location Page section for more information on our Asian affiliates.

 To meet this need, UL offers field evaluations, on-site safety evaluations conducted by experienced UL technical staff members.
 They include examination and testing of equipment that has already been installed in the field.
 If the equipment complies with UL’s requirements, the Field Evaluated Product Mark is applied.
 Find out more on our field evaluation services pages.